 The Advent of Dianna Soreil

 As the conflict between the Moonrace and its earthly counterparts dragged on, Queen Dianna, the supreme authority of the Moonrace, arrives on Earth.
 She vowed to resolve the problem, and decides to do so by first staging a social party involving both the people from the moon and the Earth.
 In response, Guin Lineford, the leader of Inglessa and the organizer of the Earth Militia, instructs Loran to participate it- as a female living on Earth.
 As a result, Loran spent time with Kihel to learn how to be a proper lady, by learning skills such as dancing, proper posture in walking, wearing dresses and putting on makeup.
 Loran would also adopt the alias "Laura Rola".

-During the party in the evening, things didn't start as planned: Both Moonrace and Earthrace were gathering in their own corners.
+During the party in the evening, both Moonrace and Earthrace guests were gathering in their own corners and talking amongst themselves.
 It was only until Loran danced with Harry Ord, the personal bodyguard of Queen Dianna, that the party became jubilant.
 Soon after the dance, Loran was introduced to Queen Dianna.
-They have a brief conversation about the need to stop the fighting, but was interrupted when Dianna was attacked by Moonrace zealots, who hid until a giant cake while the party was going on.
+They have a brief conversation about the need to stop the fighting, but was interrupted when Dianna was attacked by Moonrace zealots, who hid under a giant cake while the party was going on.
 Fortunately, Dianna wasn't hurt and a ceasefire was soon issued.

-In spite of the ceasefire, neither side was really pleased.
+In spite of the ceasefire, neither side was satisfied.
 The humans on Earth still believed that the Moonrace should return to the moon, while the supplies for the civilians of the Moonrace (on Earth) were dwindling.
 Loran helped a Moonrace man named Gwen Mueller to find food like chicken, cow and wheat in an abandoned farm so that he and his family could survive the upcoming winter.
 But this act incurred the wrath of the Earthrace living in the countryside, again causing bickering and arguing.
-Unable to control his emotions, and weary of the hate that permeated the setting, Loran admits to all that he was from the moon himself, but that he serves neither the Moonrace nor the Earthrace; He only fights in the name of peace.
-His declaration was recorded by Fran Doll, and was published in the newspaper (Nocis Chronicle) not long after.
-Sochie Heim, who heard Loran's statement with her own ears, was so enraged with Loran that she slapped him for lying to her; their relationship would remain frosty until the end of the series.
+Unable to control his emotions, and weary of the hate that permeated the setting, Loran admits publicly that he was from the moon himself, but that he serves neither the Moonrace nor the Earthrace.
+His declaration was recorded by his friends Fran Doll, and it saw publication in the Nocis Chronicle not long after.
+Sochie Heim, who heard Loran's statement in person, was so enraged with Loran that she slapped him for lying to her; their relationship would remain frosty until the end of the series.

 Discovery of the Willgame

 During the escape from the Moonrace, Loran and company met up with a man named Will Game, a descendant of Dianna Soriel's past love interest.
 They discover that Will was attempting to follow his father to the moon, and planned to do so by unearthing and using a spaceship hidden in the mountains.
-Will Game was willing to give away the ship as long as he could reach the moon, and attempts to do so by joining up with Dianna Counter (he would later by killed in action).
-Guin Lineford would later hear of the ship, and thanks to some Moonrace scientists (who defected due to a lack of food supplies), the Militia was able to fully take control of the ship (now named Willgame).
+Will Game was willing to give away the ship as long as he could reach the moon, and attempts to do so by joining up with Dianna Counter (only to die in the line of duty soon after).
+Guin Lineford would later hear of the ship.
+And with the help of some disgruntled Moonrace scientists (who defected due to a lack of food supplies), the Militia was able to fully take control of the ship (now named Willgame).
 They would later go on to find other important important tools, namely the Gallop (a rig for the robots).
-Soon after the Militia has loaded itself with some new weapons, Guin has set his sights to go to the moon.
+Soon after the Militia has loaded itself with some new weapons, Guin has also set his sights to go to the moon.
 To do so, however, the Will Game needed to go to Maniupich (an ancient city) so it could reach the Zacktraeger (a space station that could direct the Willgame to the moon).

 However, before reaching Maniupich, the Militia commenced an excavation project in Lost Mountain that would give Loran extra responsibility.
 Nuclear weapons were discovered in the depths of the mountains.
-Due to some misunderstandings between the Militia and the Dianna Counter, fighting ensued there, resulting in the detonation of some of the nuclear weapons and the deaths of several pilots on both sides (including Gavane Gooney, the fiance of Sochie).
-In addition, the explosions were so huge and so bright that those who recounted the event said the scene resembled that of the morning skies even when it was midnight.
+Due to some misunderstandings between the Militia and the Dianna Counter, fighting ensued there, resulting in the detonation of some of the nuclear weapons and the deaths of several pilots on both sides (including Gavane Gooney, Sochie's fiancé).
+The resulting explosions were so huge and so bright that those who recounted the event said the scene resembled that of the morning skies during was midnight - a "midnight dawn".
 After the minor skirmish, a Dianna Counter pilot decided to snatch away the 2 remaining nuclear bombs and give them to Loran so he could dispose of them.
-Loran decided that the weapons shouldn't be disposed on Earth, but in space once he reaches there.
+Loran decided that the weapons shouldn't be disposed on Earth, but rather in space once he reaches there.

 Siege of Maniupich

 The Militia's plans to reach Maniupich were foiled, as the Moonrace was able to reach there first and fortify the area with anti-air cannons.
 Guin Lineford wanted to use the Willgame to decimate the fortifications, but was discouraged to do so because of the potential damages to the ancient city located near there.
-Lineford allowed a contingent of Militia men, including Loran, to go through the ancient city to sabotage the cannons, but they must finish the job before sunrise other the Willgame will intervene.
-Thankfully, during the mission, Loran was able to convince the natives of the ancient city to help them disable the cannons, thus stopping Lineford from using the Willgame.
-But after finishing the job, Loran and the militia had to defend the Willgame one more time against Dianna Counter (which was at the time not under Diann's control) one more time before the Willgame could launch into outer space.
+Lineford allowed a contingent of Militia men, including Loran, to go through the ancient city to sabotage the cannons, but they must finish the job before sunrise.
+Thankfully, during the mission, Loran was able to convince the natives of the ancient city to help them disable the cannons, thus stopping Lineford from using the Willgame's weaponry.
+But after finishing the job, Loran and the militia had to defend the Willgame one more time against the Dianna Counter (which was at the time not under Dianna's control) one more time before the Willgame could launch into outer space.